riistar/LibLoader/README.md

 - **Enabled:**
   Set to `1` to enable the chain loading process; set to `0` to disable it.
 - **Files:**
   A comma-separated list of DLLs to load.
-List the filenames (e.g., `MabiWnd.dll, BCGv2.dll`).
+List the filenames (e.g., `Test.dll, Example.dll`).
 These are the modules that the loader will attempt to find and load.
 - **ModFolders:**
   A comma-separated list of directories where the loader will recursively search (including subdirectories) for the DLLs specified in the Files list.
 If a module isn’t found in these folders, the loader will automatically check the host application’s directory.